stonepros/stone/doc/mgr/dashboard.rst

 - **hosts**: includes all features related to the ``Hosts`` menu entry.
-- **config-opt**: includes all features related to management of Ceph configuration options.
+- **config-opt**: includes all features related to management of Stone configuration options.
 - **pool**: includes all features related to pool management.
 - **osd**: includes all features related to OSD management.